-Het Nieuwe Instituut invited Sascha Pohflepp to be a fellow of Het Nieuwe Instituut in this role as advisor on the Garden of Machines exhibition.
-He has written an essay that examines how the conflict between artificial/natural works in the context of the Anthropocene.
-Now that man has become the principal cause of geological and biological transformation, the use of concepts such as ‘nature’ and ‘natural’ is becoming increasingly blurred.
-This raises the question of what ‘artificial’ – the classical polar opposite of ‘natural’ – still means.
-The term ‘artefact’ would appear to transcend the opposition between natural and artificial, offering new perspectives on design questions.
-The garden is an example of a classic artefact in which the notions artificial and natural are not opposed.
-Garden of Machines, then, could be seen as a possible metaphor for the world as a whole in the age of the Anthropocene.
+As a fellow of Het Nieuwe Instituut, Sascha Pohflepp advised on the Garden of Machines exhibition.
+This essay examines the conflict between artificial and natural in the context of the Anthropocene.
+Now that humans have become the principal cause of geological and biological transformation, concepts such as ‘nature’ and ‘natural’ are becoming increasingly blurred.
+What then does ‘artificial’ – the classical polar opposite of ‘natural’ – mean today?
+The garden is an example of a classic artefact in which the notions of artificial and natural are not opposed.
+The Garden of Machines, then, could be seen as a possible metaphor for the world as a whole in the age of the Anthropocene.

 The garden is possibly one of our most ancient cultural techniques.
 A place in which the humans who started practicing agriculture approximately 10 millennia ago “found a way of letting nature do what they wanted it to do.”
 They did so by hedging in a part of their environment, in the sense of Jakob von Uexküll’s Umwelt, in order to use to grow food, by populating it with domesticated animals in order to harness their bodies as a source of work for cultivating the land, as a source of meat or other materials, but also for aesthetic considerations.
 Many of the environments we now consider ‘natural’ have in fact been cultivated or at least fundamentally altered in the course of this deep history.
 There are, for instance, virtually no forests in Western Europe that were not planted by humans.
 They are Kulturlandschaften, an “actualisation of what city dwellers consider nature to be, organised wilderness.”
 Within it, many of the “industrial organisms”, plants and animals alike, have transformed, often beyond recognition.
 This happened through selective breeding on the part of humans, but also through the very act of domestication that entered them into a co-evolutionary trajectory with us, producing subspecies and cultivars, bonded to each other by our respective needs.